 Tafenoquine | - Decreased hemoglobin and methemoglobinemia and hemolytic anemia

-- Do not use in patients with G6PD deficiency; may cause harm to fetuses and breastfeeding infants who are G6PD deficient.
+- Do not use in people with G6PD deficiency; may cause harm to fetuses and breastfeeding infants who are G6PD-deficient.

-- Psychiatric adverse reactions (in patients with history of psychiatric illness)
+- Psychiatric adverse reactions (in people with history of psychiatric illness)

 - Hypersensitivity reactions (angioedema and urticaria)